barryclark/jekyll-now/_posts/2018-11-12-A-Trip-To-Brighton-FFConf.md

 This isn't my first FFConf, I first attended last year and had such great time that I knew I'd be back at the first opportunity.
 Apparently I was so keen that I bought the [first ticket to the conference](https://twitter.com/ffconf/status/1016609655253020672).

 The two halves of FFConf are Remy and Juile Sharp, who this year are celebrating 10 years of FFConf.
 The pair, and the entire team, really know how to put on a show.
 The atmosphere they have created, it's like they have invited a huge group of strangers into their front room to watch a bunch of really interesting stuff.
 Remy often admits as such, he curates a conference filled with talks that are interesting to him and invites everyone along for the ride.

+As always, I take many more notes for these talks than I cover on my posts but I hope you get the jist.

 ## Mentoring: Being the help you wish you'd had by [Jo Franchetti](https://twitter.com/ThisIsJoFrank)